Rye in Rockingham County, New Hampshire — The American Northeast (New England)

 Compass Rose from John Smith’s map

 Six miles from this point lie the Isles of Shoals.
 Possibly named for the bountiful “schools” of fish surrounding them.
 The nine islands were home to a prosperous fishing community for over 150 years.
 On Star Island, two other obelisks were erected on anniversaries of the 1614 voyage.
 In 1864 a monument was built to honor Capt.
 John Smith, and in 1914 a 46.5 foot monument was dedicated to Reverend John Tucke.

 Erected 2014 by Swenson Granite Works.

 Location.
 43° 0.083′ N, 70° 44.604′ W. Marker is in Rye, New Hampshire, in Rockingham County.
 Marker is on Ocean Boulevard (U.S. A1A) when traveling east.
+Marker is located at Rye Harbor State Park beyond the existing Isles of Shoals marker.
 Touch for map.
-Marker is located at Rye Harbor State Park beyond the existing Isles of Shoals marker.
 Marker is at or near this postal address: 1730 Ocean Blvd, Rye NH 03870, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on August 28, 2017.
-This page originally submitted on August 25, 2017, by James R. Murray of Elkton, Florida.
-This page has been viewed 47 times since then and 12 times this year.
+This page was last revised on January 29, 2021.
+It was originally submitted on August 25, 2017, by James R. Murray of Elkton, Florida.
+This page has been viewed 83 times since then and 3 times this year.
+Last updated on January 23, 2021, by Bradley Owen of Morgantown, West Virginia.
 Photos: 1, 2, 3, 4, 5. submitted on August 25, 2017, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.